 I am a student, do I have to go to class?

-All five University campuses have moved to delivering all curriculum through alternative instruction, including online, as of March 18 for the remainder of the Summer 2020 semester.
-As a result, the University is suspending in-person instruction, including field experiences and clinicals.
-Contact your instructor for further information.
+All five University campuses have moved to delivering all curriculum through alternative instruction, including online, for the remainder of the Summer 2020 semester.

 If you are unable to participate in your coursework due to illness, you should contact your instructor immediately via email or phone.
 If verification is requested, please see the Makeup Work for Legitimate Absences Policy for all campuses except for Duluth.
 For the Duluth campus policy, please review the Excused Absences policy.